JamieWilson2000/aesopsfablesms3/README.md

 - For information on Aesop and his fables: https://en.wikipedia.org/wiki/Aesop%27s_Fables
 - To contain the video element: https://tylerduprey-52451.medium.com/a-perfect-video-container-with-css-37fd454c5eb5

+- Image used on quiz page collected from: https://kidsreadnow.org/lessons-from-reading-fables/

 ## Throughout the creation of this project I have referred to the following for assistance and guidance: